Personal Website of Levi Neuwirth

 • I prefer to use Python over R for statistical computing, but use both.

-• I quite like Lisp, but the parentheses syntax does drive me crazy.
+• I quite like Lisp, but the parentheses syntax does at times drive me crazy.
+At other times it is quite useful for clarity

 • I don't know much about Zig yet, but I'm learning it and it seems pretty sweet.